|Permanent UK Resident|

 Yes, but not all insurers cover you if you are under a certain age.
 For example, some van insurance companies only offer policies to drivers over 21 or 25 years old.

 This comparison shows the minimum age each insurer can cover.
 You can use it to find polices that can protect drivers your age.

 Your age is not the only thing insurance companies will look at, though.
 They will also take into account personal circumstances such as your profession, your driving history and whether you have any criminal convictions.

 Try these tips that could help you pay less for young driver van insurance:

-Pay for your insurance upfront, rather than monthly, because most insurers charge you interest for paying in installments.
+Pay for your insurance upfront, rather than monthly, because most insurers charge you interest for paying in instalments.

 Add extra security, because some insurers charge less if you have things like immobilisers and alarms installed in your van.